 Who Was Doris Day?

-Doris Day was born on April 3, 1922, in Cincinnati, Ohio.
-She sang with several big bands before going solo in 1947.
+A top film star of the 1950s and 1960s, Doris Day sang with several big bands before going solo in 1947.
 In the 1950s, she made a series of popular film musicals, including Calamity Jane (1953) and The Pajama Game (1957).
 Day was an advocate for animal welfare and founded several organizations devoted to the cause.

 PHOTOS: Doris Day Through the Years